thrinnadhh/mlops-main/README.md

 creating the load_data.py for loading and saving the data in data/raw/winequality.csv

+update stages in dvc.yaml file by load_data

 creating the split_data.py for splitting the data and then storing it in train_path and test_path data/processed/train_winequality.csv

+update the stages in dvc.yaml file by split_data

+creating the train_and_evaluate file and store it in saved_models

+update the stages in dvc.yaml file by train_and_evaluate along with metrics and params.

 tox command